Skip to Main Content

 How to Check the Size of the "Shared with me" Folder in Google Drive

-If you are switching from one Google Drive to another and want to move not only the files that you own but also the files in the "Shared with me" folder, you may need to take some additional steps before you migrate.
+When switching from one Google Drive account to another, you might want to transfer not only the files you own but also those in your "Shared with me" folder.
+However, migrating shared files requires a few extra steps.

-If you've tried checking the size of the "Shared with me" folder in Google Drive, you've probably already realized that Google does not display it.
-But knowing how much storage shared documents will be taking is crucial.
+If you've tried checking the size of the "Shared with me" folder in Google Drive, you’ve likely noticed that Google Drive doesn’t provide this information.
+Yet, understanding how much storage shared files will require is crucial.

-This article explains why you should know the size of your "Shared with me" folder if you're planning to change accounts and how you can check it.
+This article explains why you should know the size of your "Shared with me" folder if you plan to change accounts and how to check it.

 No, the "Shared with me" items do not count towards your Google Drive storage quota.